Diwadkar/GUCCI/README.md

 ---

 ## Overview
 This repository implements the **GUCCI framework** for identifying cell–cell interaction QTLs by integrating single-cell RNA-seq data with bulk eQTL datasets.
-The code performs non-negative least squares to infer cell type proportion weights and the main model to refine the joint beta and standard error estimates.
+It provides code to perform non-negative least squares to infer cell type proportion weights, as well as for the main model to refine the joint beta and standard error estimates.

 ---